big-unibo/pnrr-smartdatamodels/slides/guide.md

 - *SFTP* (File Transfer Protocol through SSH) is a network protocol for transmitting files between computers over SSH connections
 - *FIWARE* open source enabler for data collection

+# SFTP

-Integrating with SFTP is "easy"
+Integrating with SFTP is easy

 - We give you user/password
 - You upload files into the platform
+  - E.g., using Filezilla
+    - URL: sftp://<IP>
+    - Port: 40021
 - Uploaded files are accessible only by its proprietary user

 # FIWARE